microsoft/immersive-reader-sdk/samples/quickstart-csharp/ReadMe.txt

        3) Assigning the 'Cognitive Services User' role to the service principal, granting it access to the Immersive Reader resource created above (via the -scope option)

-3. Open AdvancedSampleWebApp.sln in Visual Studio
+3. Open QuickStartSampleWebApp.sln in Visual Studio

 4. Right-click on the project in the Solution Explorer and choose "Manage User Secrets".
 This will open a file called secrets.json.
 Replace the contents of that file with the following, supplying your custom property values as appropriate: